kstopa/aws_django/README.md

 ## License

-This project is a fork of the [AWS Django project](https://github.com/jose-guevarra/aws_django) and adapted for the Ceeties Django application by [OD.C](https://opendev.consulting).
+This project is a fork of the [AWS Django project](https://github.com/jose-guevarra/aws_django) and adapted for the Ceeties backend application by [OD.C](https://opendev.consulting).
 For additional documentation, see the post [Deploy Django on AWS with Terraform and Ansible](https://dataonfire.medium.com/deploy-django-on-aws-with-terraform-and-ansible-part-1-f2eb49b00753).